Snaefellsnes Peninsula One Day Trip Itinerary

 Location: Fosshotel Hellnar, Brekkubær, Hellnar

 Viðvík is a fairly new but outstanding small restaurant on the edge of the peninsula next to a campsite.
-Mussels, lobster and all kind of local seafood and lamb are being served here.
-Their Tripadvisor reviews are absolutely amazing, and not because of the spectacular surroundings!
+Mussels, lobster and all kinds of local seafood and lamb are being served here.
+Their TripAdvisor reviews are absolutely amazing, and not because of the spectacular surroundings!